Bissam Cuttack: Geography

 Bissam Cuttack is located at 19.52°N 83.52°E. It has an average elevation of 342 m.

 Bissam Cuttack is surrounded by the great Niyamgiri Hill.
 Small canals like Markama Nala, Mundabandha Nala, Gate Nala and Rata Tikiri Nala surround the village in four directions.

 History

 During the rule of Gangavansis (8th and 9th centuries) it was under the feudatory chief of Kalinga-Utkal empire Dadarnav Dev of Gudari katak.
-One stone scripture of 12th century, collected by historian Shri Sriranga Nayak of Bissam Cuttack, supports the statement.
+One stone scripture of 12th century, collected by heritage enthusiast and researcher Shri Sriranga Nayak of Bissam Cuttack, supports the statement.
 As per the research work done by Satyanarayana Rajguru, of Ganjam district and the then assistant of Kalinga Historical Research society, King Paramardin Dev (who was the ruler of the then Kalinga-Utkal) established a new sub-capital as well as a fort at Bissam Cuttack for better administration of the western- Utkal i.e. Phulbani and Kalahandi area.
 When the area was attacked frequently by the rulers of Chedi dynasty, he shifted the sub-capital to Gudari Katak from Bissam Cuttack.